 \subsubsection{LFD methods}

-LFD methods are based on the idea that the robot follows human behavior to handle the assembly tasks.
-The general way is to teach the robot to perform industrial assembly tasks by defining key positions and motions using a control box called “teach pendant”\cite{b1}.
-The LFD methods contain three phases: the sensing phase, the encoding phase and the reproducing phase.
-The sensing phase is designed to record human motion trajectories with different sensors, and we can divide LFD methods into two different categories based on different sensing system: kinesthetic demonstration\cite{calinon2007learning} and motion capture-based demonstration\cite{lin2014peg}.
-During the kinesthetic demonstration, the robot is guided by a human.
-The acceleration, velocity, and position of each joint would be recorded by the built-in joint sensors\cite{paxton2015incremental} in this process.
-Meanwhile, the motion capture-based methods depend on the motion capture system, which is mostly motion capture cameras\cite{tang2016teach}, and sometimes the vision mark\cite{kulic2012incremental} would also be introduced for better accuracy.
-Once the motion has been captured, the next stage is to encode the motion into a mathematical model.
-Three kinds of methodologies are widely used in this phase, namely hidden Markov models (HMMs)\cite{calinon2010probabilistic}\cite{niekum2013incremental}, Gaussian mixture models (GMMs)\cite{tang2015learning}\cite{kyrarini2019robot}, and dynamic movement primitives (DMPs)\cite{abu2014solving}.
-DMPs are time-invariant and robust to spatial perturbation, but there is a delay and pause of motion.
-HMMs could model both spatial and temporal motions well, and GMMs are more robust but are easily overfitted under fewer sample data situations.
-The reproducing phase is designed to reproduce the motions after the model is optimized.
-LFD methods perform well in most certainty environments, such as the factory assembly lines, but as online methods, when LFD methods are deployed in a new work environment, it is quite time-consuming.
+LFD methods hinge on the notion that robots emulate human behavior to accomplish assembly tasks.
+Typically, robots are taught to execute industrial assembly tasks by delineating key positions and motions using a control device known as a "teach pendant"\cite{b1}.
+LFD methods encompass three stages: the demonstration phase, the mathematization phase, and the implementation phase.
+The demonstration phase records human motion trajectories with various sensors, enabling the classification of LFD methods into two categories based on different sensing systems: kinesthetic demonstration\cite{calinon2007learning} and motion capture-based demonstration\cite{lin2014peg}.
+During kinesthetic demonstration, a human guides the robot, while the robot's built-in joint sensors\cite{paxton2015incremental} record the acceleration, velocity, and position of each joint.
+Conversely, motion capture-based methods rely on motion capture systems, primarily motion capture cameras\cite{tang2016teach}, occasionally incorporating vision markers\cite{kulic2012incremental} for enhanced accuracy.
+Following motion capture, the subsequent stage entails mathematization the motion into a mathematical model.
+Three prevalent methodologies employed in this phase include hidden Markov models (HMMs)\cite{calinon2010probabilistic}\cite{niekum2013incremental}, Gaussian mixture models (GMMs)\cite{tang2015learning}\cite{kyrarini2019robot}, and dynamic movement primitives (DMPs)\cite{abu2014solving}.
+DMPs exhibit time-invariance and robustness to spatial perturbations but limited by implicit time dependency.
+HMMs adeptly model both spatial and temporal motions.
+Meanwhile, compared with the other two types of methods, GMMs are more robust but prone to overfitting in situations with limited sample data.
+The reproducing phase is designed to replicate motions once the model has been optimized.
+LFD methods excel in most single tasks, such as factory assembly lines; but difficult to handle complex, multi-position assembly tasks.
+Moreover, as online methods, LFD approaches can be time-consuming when deployed in new work environments.